orElse/sbt_avro_test/README.md

 Checking generation of scala classes from avro using sbt_avrohugger plugin

-Generation time degrades on macOS (TODO add version + check jdk - adopt openjdk8 ?) using `avroScalaGenerateSpecific` generator, when adding enums (/src/main/avro/e6)
+Generation time degrades on macOS using `avroScalaGenerateSpecific` generator, when adding enums (/src/main/avro/e6)
+- Catalina 10.15.6 - AdoptOpenJDK Java 1.8.0_232
 - problem not observed on macOS when using `avroScalaGenerate` as generator
 - problem not observed on macOS when running in docker container using `hseeberger/scala-sbt:graalvm-ce-19.3.0-java8_1.3.8_2.12.10`
 - problem not observed on windows 10 with